DiUS/pact-workshop-ruby-v2/README.md

 In this step we are going to add a test for the case where the query parameter is missing or invalid.
 We do this by adding additional expectations.

-First, we need to update out client to take the date as a parameter.
+First, we need to update our client to take the date as a parameter.

 lib/client.rb: